Lexus LS: 2003–2006

-Designed through early 2002, the LS 430 update launched in September 2003 as a 2004 model.
+The facelifted LS 430 was revealed at the Frankfurt Motor Show in 2003.
 The first radar (instead of previous lidar) sensor on a Lexus sedan allowed the new Dynamic RADAR Cruise Control to work in any weather conditions.
-The millimeter-wave radar technology also enabled the first Pre-Collision System (PCS) on a Lexus sedan (with partial autonomous braking only on the Japanese market Toyota Celsior version).
+The millimetre-wave radar technology also enabled the first Pre-Collision System (PCS) on a Lexus sedan (with partial autonomous braking only on the Japanese market Toyota Celsior version).
 A "low-speed tracking mode" was added in 2004.
 The low-speed tracking mode was a second mode that would warn the driver if the car ahead stopped and provide braking; it could stop the car but then deactivated.

-Introduced a new six-speed automatic transmission and revised styling.
+The facelifted LS introduced a new six-speed automatic transmission and revised styling.
 The powerplant remained the same as before.
 Exterior changes included restyled front and rear fascias, light-emitting diode (LED) taillights, and different wheels.
 It debuted the first Lexus high-intensity discharge headlights for the high beam (Bi-Xenon), and also the first AFS adaptive curve headlights, which swiveled the projector headlamps in the direction of vehicle turns.

 The interior received knee airbags, lighted rear-seat vanity mirrors, and new trim selections, including bird's eye maple wood.
 New options included an updated navigation system, Bluetooth and a backup camera.
 A driver-programmable electronic key feature allowed the vehicle to detect the key fob in the owner's pocket and unlock the doors by touch.